imagej/imagej.github.io/pages/DenoiSeg.md

 The user currently has to use these probabilities to compute the segmentation themself.
 In the future, further postprocessing steps will be available to automatically compute segmentations based on the output of the trained model.

-You can <b>open the model directly</b>: {% include thumbnail src="/images/pages/Denoiseg-modelpredict-parameters.png" title="DenoiSeg prediction from model parameters" %}
+You can <b>open the model directly</b>:
+{% capture title%}
+ DenoiSeg prediction from model parameters
+{% endcapture %}
+{% include thumbnail src="/images/pages/Denoiseg-modelpredict-parameters.png" title=title %}

 1. Start Fiji
 2. Open an image you want to denoise and segment and for which you have a pretrained model available as ZIP file